 DNDi’s long-term goal for sleeping sickness, also known as human African trypanosomiasis (HAT), is to develop and register two new drugs that are effective against both Stage 1 and Stage 2 of the disease and both subspecies of the parasite, T.b. gambiense and T.b. rhodesiense.

-Fexinidazole, the first all-oral drug for sleeping sickness developed in clinical trials led by DNDi and added to the World Health Organization’s List of Essential Medicines in July 2019, is currently only indicated as a treatment for T.b. gambiense sleeping sickness, the most common form of the disease.
+Fexinidazole, the first all-oral drug for sleeping sickness developed in clinical trials led by DNDi and added to the World Health Organization’s List of Essential Medicines for adults and children in July 2019, is currently only indicated as a treatment for T.b. gambiense sleeping sickness, the most common form of the disease.
 The 10-day once-a-day treatment can be taken at home.

-T.b. rhodesiense is a more virulent form of the disease, occurring primarily in Eastern and Southern Africa.
+T.b. rhodesiense is an acute form of the disease, occurring primarily in Eastern and Southern Africa.
 Better treatments for T.b. rhodesiense sleeping sickness are urgently needed: the only treatment available for Stage 2 T.b. rhodesiense sleeping sickness is melarsoprol, a toxic arsenic drug dating from the 1940s that kills up to 5% of patients it is meant to cure.
 While the treatment option for Stage 1, suramin, is less toxic, it is difficult to administer, requiring five intravenous injections given every seven days for a month.
-T.b. rhodesiense sleeping sickness progresses more rapidly than T.b. gambiense sleeping sickness, causing death within months if untreated.
+T.b. rhodesiense sleeping sickness progresses more rapidly than T.b. gambiense sleeping sickness, and often causes death within weeks or months if untreated.

 ‘Patients scream as we inject the drug.
 Some never leave the hospital.’

 Eunice is a nurse at Lwala Hospital, in Uganda, where melarsoprol, an arsenic-based treatment is still the only treatment available for stage two rhodesiense sleeping sickness